avaliani/webapp-snapshot-java/README.md

 Webapp Snapshot Java
 ===========================

-This repo enables you to leverage existing web page snapshotting services (post javascript DOM manipulation) using Java.
+This repo enables you to leverage existing web page snapshotting services (post javascript DOM manipulation web page capture) using Java.
 This is helpful if you have a javascript app (backbone, angular, emberjs, etc,) and want to support search engine / bot crawling.

 There are two parts to this code